center-for-threat-informed-defense/defending-iaas-with-attack/docs/methodology.rst

 ---------------

-The third step is to define criteria that can be applied to the candidate techniques in order to rule out techniques that do no pertain to the target architecture.
+The third step is to define criteria that can be applied to the candidate techniques in order to select the techniques that pertain to the target architecture.

-While the Linux platform captures all techniques that can be used on Linux systems, not all are applicable to our target architecture of Linux virtual machines and containers running on an IaaS platform.
+While the Linux platform captures all techniques that can be used on Linux systems, not all are applicable to our target architecture (Linux virtual machines and containers running on an IaaS platform).
 For example, `T1113 - Screen Capture <https://attack.mitre.org/techniques/T1113/>`__ does not apply to a headless container or virtual machine.
 Alternatively `T1542.001 - Pre-OS Boot:
-System Firmware <https://attack.mitre.org/techniques/T1542/001/>`__ may apply to the architecture in a technical sense--i.e. the machine does have firmware--but the firmware is either covered up by the IaaS abstraction and/or it is the responsibility of the IaaS vendor.
+System Firmware <https://attack.mitre.org/techniques/T1542/001/>`__ may apply to in a technical sense--i.e. the machine does have firmware--but the firmware is either hidden by the IaaS abstraction and/or it is the responsibility of the IaaS vendor.

 For Defending Iaas, the criteria focus on three key areas: